 - Forks: Horizontal prongs on which load is carried

-- Powers lifting and tilting: Hydraulic system
+- Hydraulic system: Powers lifting and tilting functions

 - Wheels/tyres: Front wheels are power driven and rear wheels are used for steering